RokasIme/WeatherApp/readme.md

 ## 👩‍🏫 How to Use

-    Enter city and get info
+    Enter city name (works with Europe capitals) and get info

 ## 🎯 Project Features/Goals